 Dark skies and stargazing - our galactic guide

-Congratulations, felicitations and a big celebratory whoop to Northumberland National Park and Kielder Water & Forest Park, which this week landed the status of Dark Sky Park for 580 square miles, making it the biggest Dark Sky Park in Europe!
-(You’d almost say it ‘eclipses’ all the others, but we made enough astronomically bad puns in our guide to World Space Week back in September that we feel we shouldn’t.
-Such fun.)
+Have you been stargazing in Northumberland yet?
+It's been a year since we cheered congratulations, felicitations and a big celebratory whoop to Northumberland National Park and Kielder Water & Forest Park, for landing the status of Dark Sky Park for 580 square miles, to become the biggest Dark Sky Park in Europe.

 The International Dark Skies Association (IDA) in the US awarded the area the status of Gold Tier Dark Sky Park, meaning it’s recognised for the quality of its starry nights and is a nocturnal environment that’s protected for its scientific and natural heritage (so there).
 We think having Britain’s biggest public observatory, Kielder Observatory, couldn’t have hurt the bid either…

-For spring/early bird stargazers, Riverside opens on 1 March and has camping pods by Wooler Water on the edge of the national park.
-Pods start from an unastronomical £20 a night for two adults and a child – with dogs included for free.
+You'll feel starry-eyed at the camping pods at Riverside Country Park by Wooler Water on the edge of Northumberland National Park, which start from an unastronomical £20 a night for two adults and a child.
+And dogs are included for free.
 Yes, Siriusly.

 Elsewhere in the land, here’s how to get your stargazing groove on: